 The biggest difference between a condensing furnace and a non-condensing furnace is condensing models use a secondary heat exchanger to gather any wasted heat from its exhaust gases, while the latter does not.

-The life span of a condensing furnace will depend on the brand, model and other factors.
-In most cases, a condensing furnace is likely to last between 10-20 years with sufficient maintenance and regular service.
-If you don’t schedule routine maintenance, it may struggle to perform as well, ultimately failing earlier than anticipated.
+The life span of a condensing furnace depends on the brand, model and other factors.
+In most cases, a condensing furnace should last between 10-20 years with appropriate maintenance and regular service.
+If you don’t schedule routine maintenance, it may have a significantly shorter life span.

-Usually, condensing furnaces enhanced precision is significantly more efficient than conventional furnaces, as it only uses the minimum amount of energy necessary to heat your home, which subsequently saves money on your utility bills.
+Generally, condensing furnaces type of system is significantly more efficient than standard, single-speed furnaces, as it only consumes the minimum amount of energy necessary to heat your home, saving you money in the long run.

-A variable-speed furnace doesn’t run all the time.
-Alternatively, it runs at different speeds depending on the temperature in your home as well as the amount of energy it uses to reach that temperature.
+A variable-speed furnace doesn’t need to stay on all the time.
+Alternatively, it runs at different speeds depending on the temperature in your Fredericksburg home as well as the amount of energy it requires to sustain that temperature.

-When sufficient energy is required to maintain your set temperature level, the furnace will switch to a higher speed in order to keep up with demand.
-This allows for more efficient heating in your home while also offering quieter operation.
+When sufficient energy is necessary to maintain your preferred temperature level, the furnace will shift to a higher speed to handle the demand.
+Doing this will ensure more efficient heating in your home while also offering quieter operation.

 Guide to Two-Stage Furnaces